 Mrs. Sherlock's Bread contracted with their parent company (Bastian Brothers of Rochester, NY) to produce button-style sets in 1920, 1922, and 1933 as store-distributed promos, few of which survived to reach the modern collecting market.
 Pins rusted, cracked, and bent over time, making them an easy target for trash day.
 Almost all surviving buttons lack the "Bastian Brothers, Co." label originally inserted behind the pin itself.

-1922 is the only numbered set and its 21 tiny pins include HOF manager Roger Bresnahan (picture nicked from an active Legendary Auctions listing that runs through March 8, 2012).
+1922 is the only numbered set and its 21 tiny pins include HOF manager Roger Bresnahan (picture nicked from a now-defunct Legendary Auctions listing, circa 2012).

 Doc Ayers pitched for 9 years in the AL prior to joining Toledo on the backside of his pro career (stats at Baseball Reference) and figures in some interesting baseball history.

 - Doc was one of just 17 MLB pitchers allowed to throw the spitball after its 1920 prohibition (type card Burleigh Grimes was another)

 - He was the opposing pitcher in Ernie Shore's no-hitter (in relief of Red Sox starter Babe Ruth)

 - He finished with above-average career metrics (2.84 ERA, 105 ERA+) but a losing record (64-78) thanks to some particularly lousy seasons

 The "good-pitching loser" concept led me to an article called The Best Losing Pitchers of All-Time by The On-Deck Circle.
 Doc Ayers didn't make its minimum inning cutoff, but compares favorably to some of the guys talked about.
 In today's era of 30 teams and better trainers, I can imagine someone with his inning-eating ability hanging around for quite a while.